|Town facilities open to the public are described below.

 Citizens for Central Park "Buy a Brick" Program

 Here is your opportunity to be part of the ongoing revitalization of Central Park.
 Bricks can be purchased to honor a friend or family member, memorialize someone special or as a gift in your name.
 The bricks will be placed around the beautiful and picturesque water fountain in the west node of the park.
 Dedicating a brick costs $75.

 Please click here for details to order your personalized brick!

 The Cape Charles Harbor serves local industry and commerce operations as well as tourists and recreational users.
 Please visit the harbor web page for more information.

 Recreational boating and fishing is common in the waters surrounding Cape Charles.
 Boat ramps are located at the Cape Charles Harbor.
 Given the popularity of recreational boating and fishing in the region, the Town serves as an important water access site for the area.
 Recreational finfish in this area include striped bass, spot, croaker, gray and speckled trout, channel bass, black drum, flounder, bluefish, and channel catfish.

-The Northampton Memorial Library is located in Cape Charles and serves the citizens of the Eastern Shore.
+The Cape Charles Memorial Library is located at 201 Mason Avenue and serves the citizens of the Eastern Shore.
 Please visit the library web page for more information.